 The effectiveness of these medications appears to be modest but significant for a large number of patients who can tolerate their side effects.
-At their best, the cognitive enhancers slow down for six months or more the encroachment of Alzheimer's disease on multiple areas of functioning.
-These medications have been shown to facilitate thinking, to improve performance of activities of daily living, to contribute to the management of some non-cognitive behavioral disturbances, and to reduce the burden of caregiving by perhaps an hour a day.
+On average, the cognitive enhancers slow down for six months or more the encroachment of Alzheimer's disease on multiple areas of functioning.
+Some patients benefit for a longer time, but some for shorter periods.
+These medications have been shown to facilitate thinking, to improve performance of activities of daily living, to contribute to the management of some non-cognitive behavioral disturbances, and to reduce the burden of caregiving by an average of about one hour per day.

-Critics of these medications point out that, on average, their effect differs from that of placebo (inert medication) by only a few points on scales that include many points.
+Critics of these medications point out that their effects differ from those of placebo (inert medication) by only a few points on scales that include many points.
 They also criticize the potential of the cholinesterase inhibitors to induce distressing side effects such as severe diarrhea or fainting.
 A practical approach to the use of these medications requires periodic reassessment of their side effects and benefits.

 The outstanding efforts of many researchers have made clear that medications are only one part of the successful care of patients with Alzheimer's disease.
 Education of the patient and family, support of caregivers, attentive medical assessment to reduce additional sources of distress, use of resources such as adult day care programs, and behavioral assessments and interventions each contribute to the successful care of individuals suffering from dementia.
 In time, there is every reason to hope for medications of great effectiveness to enhance our other treatment elements.
 Until then, the currently available cognitive enhancers continue to play a useful role in optimizing care.

 - Alzheimer’s Disease Toolkit (Helpful Information to Understand and Manage Alzheimer's Disease)

 - Treatments for Alzheimer's Disease (Fact Sheet)

 This content was last updated on: November 9, 2020